Configure impact analysis

 To adjust these optional settings, edit your Puppet Enterprise (PE) integration settings and expand the Impact Analysis Settings section.

 This setting sets the maximum number of catalog compilations Continuous Delivery for PE is permitted to perform simultaneously.
 By default, Continuous Delivery for PE performs up to 10 concurrent catalog compilations.

 Tune this number to fit the needs and limitations of your installation.
 A lower number preserves processing capacity, while a higher number reduces the time Continuous Delivery for PE spends completing each impact analysis task.

 puppetlabs-cd4pe module and its dependent modules.

-Deploy the updated code to the relevant environments by running
+puppet code deploy <ENVIRONMENT>to deploy the updated code to the relevant environments.

 puppetlabs-cdpe and its dependencies are